-Our Governing Body is a dedicated group of volunteers who meet half-termly to share in the leadership and management of our school and its resources.
+Our Governing Board is a dedicated group of volunteers who meet half-termly to share in the leadership and management of our school and its resources.
 They work alongside our Headteacher to ensure that the school continues to grow and flourish.
 Its various members represent the many stakeholders that have an interest in the success of our school: the staff, parents, community and Hertfordshire County Council.

 We also would welcome your feedback by going to Parentview and completing the survey there to express your views of the school.
 By doing this once a year, you will help us keep up to date with your views and concerns.